ghassanmas/faraj.io/en/pillars.md

 ---
-title: Facts regarding communicating when a device is compromised
+title: The pillars of secure communication when a device is comproised
 description: an explanation of the limitation cryptography and end to end encryption
 tags:
   - Politics